The Scary Facts About Designer Drugs and Legal Highs

 It is important for people to know the facts about so-called “legal highs” in order to make informed decisions about their use.
-The following pages will briefly describe the effects and dangers of several large classes of designer drugs:
+The following sections will describe the effects and dangers of various classes of designer drugs:

 - Synthetic cannabinoids.

 - Other legal highs that are substitutes for ketamine and opiates.